SaltyGoo/saltygoo.github.io/list/spell-catastrophe.md

 </details>
 <details markdown="1">
 <summary><b>4.
 Safety Burden</b></summary>
-For each spell in your Psyche, you must have another Psyche slot taken by the spell's "proper instructions".
-You cannot cast spells without them.</details>
+For each spell in your Psyche, you must use another Psyche slot for the spell's "_proper instructions_".
+You cannot cast spells without them.
 </details>
 <details markdown="1">
 <summary><b>5.
 Alarming Protection</b></summary>
-Every movement in your vicinity, including yours, is signaled by an annoying alarm.
+Each movement in your vicinity, including yours, is signaled by an annoying alarm.
 </details>
 <details markdown="1">
 <summary><b>6.
 Unhinged Power</b></summary>
 You've destroyed the restraints dampening your magic.
-Blue flames constantly spew out of your hands, burning everything too close.
+Blue flames constantly spew out of your hands.
 </details>
 <details markdown="1">
 <summary><b>7.
 Divine Manacles</b></summary>